coreos/docs/os/booting-on-interoute.md

 Note that no root password is output because password access is not enabled for this virtual machine.
 You can only access by presenting the private key which matches the public key that you uploaded.

-## Connecting to the new CoreOS virtual machine
+## Connecting to the new CoreOS Container Linux virtual machine

 To be able to make an SSH connection from the Internet to the virtual machine a port forwarding rule for the network must be created.